unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 This command allows you to vote for a delegate with his @unikname to get him elected.
 Votes are restricted to the same UNIK type (individual, organization) delegate as yours.
-Voter must have the LifeCycle status "Alive".
+Voter must have the LifeCycle status "Alive" or "Everlasting".

 #### Arguments
 - `TARGET` (required): the unikid or the @unikname with [the format of a DID](/uns-use-the-network/cheatsheet.html#did-decentralized-identifier) of the delegate to vote for.
 See examples below for more information.